amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Think of it as trust scaffolding around an AI-native core.

-Four pillars make that human slice non-optional:
+<span class="marginnote"><span class="inline-code">Confidence routing</span> is the backbone of the trust layer: the system scores its own certainty on every decision, then routes high-confidence actions to auto-execute and low-confidence actions to human review.
+It's how you operationalize "trust but verify."</span>Four pillars make that human slice non-optional:

 **Accountability Infrastructure**: Licenses, attestations, professional liability.
 A doctor signs.
 A CPA signs.
 A broker signs.
 The signature is the legal affordance that lets the AI do the other 94%.